 Club uniforms are to be worn by all participants of the club in order to project a uniform and professional look.
-Each family is responsible for the purchase of their daughter’s uniform with the Oshkosh North Girls Basketball, Inc. logo for grades 4 through 8.
-No uniforms are required for 3rd grade girls as the club provides them for girls first learning the sport of basketball.
+Each family is responsible for the purchase of their daughter’s uniform with the Oshkosh North Girls Basketball, Inc. logo for grades 5 through 8.

 Prior to the team’s first tournament, each player needs to submit: